django-oscar/django-oscar/docs/source/contributing/coding-style.rst

 * Create pages should have 'create' as the final path segment; e.g.
   ``/dashboard/notifications/create/``

+* Delete pages should have 'delete' as the final path segment; e.g.
+  ``/dashboard/notifications/1/delete/``

 * URL names use dashes not underscores.

 * Update pages are sometimes the same as detail pages (i.e., when in the